chrisbroski/supportyourlocal/backlog.md

 ## Features for next version

-HTTPS

 Data tools (QA and deploy scripts.)

-Password recovery (email)
+Password recovery (request to me - no email yet)

 EPK

 More data validation and deletion checks (e.g. can't delete song if part of release, venue if part of gig, etc.)

-Onboarding
+Onboarding wizard

 ### Tests